 “By failing to prepare, you are preparing to fail.” – Benjamin Franklin

-• Take your time in bringing in key players, the right one is out there but not always the easiest to find.
+· Take your time in bringing in key players.
+The right one is out there but may not always be the easiest to find.